 Equine veterinary nursing apprenticeships have been around for some time and there are more benefits to employers than ever before.
 Not only do they provide an opportunity for someone to gain a qualification, gather valuable experience working with horses and enter the veterinary industry, they can help veterinary employers to expand and grow their team in a cost effective and practical way.
-Delivered in the right way, they can create skilled, committed, and loyal equine veterinary practice.
+Delivered in the right way, they can create skilled, committed, and loyal equine veterinary nurses, who want to progress within your veterinary practice.